JustinD85/hotchocolate-docs/docs/resolvers.md

 }
 ```

-The above example declares a schema type named `QueryType` with one field called `greetings` of the type `String` that always returns `foo`.
+The above example declares a schema type named `Query` with one field called `greetings` of the type `String` that always returns `foo`.
 Like with the schema-first approach we can create types that are not explicitly bound to a specific .NET type like in the above example.

 ```csharp
 public class PersonType